-Appointments with our Practice Nurses, Health Care Assistant and for Blood Tests are bookable up to 2 weeks in advance as are some routine GP and Practice Pharmacist appointments.
+Appointments with our Practice Nurses, Health Care Support Worker and Pharmacist are also bookable up to 2 weeks in advance.

 Requests for house calls should only be made for those who are housebound or terminally ill.